 The macroeconomic backdrop in 2023 will be a real test for companies, with the impetus for authentic solutions to sustainability challenges being greater than ever.

 Our annual update on research supporting wider, deeper pools of talent

-David Loehwing is Head of Sustainability and ESG, North America at Impax Asset Management LLC, the North American division of Impax Asset Management Group and investment adviser to Pax World Funds.
+David Loehwing is Head of Sustainability and ESG, North America at Impax Asset Management LLC, the North American division of Impax Asset Management Group and investment adviser to Impax Funds.

 He is responsible for environmental, social and governance-related research on prospective and current investments, and he leads the construction and management of the Impax Systematic ESG Rating.
 He is also a member of the Impax Gender Analytics Team.

 David has worked in sustainable investing since 1998.
 Before joining Impax in 2007, he served as Senior Social Research Analyst at Citizens Advisers and as a Senior Account Manager at the Investor Responsibility Research Center.
 He is a former member of the Evangelical Lutheran Church in America (ELCA) Advisory Committee on Corporate Social Responsibility and the Sustainable Investment Research Analyst Network’s steering committee.

 David is a graduate of Bowdoin College.

 How companies and investors can spot bias in technology and take steps to eradicate it.